dilmurod-rozikov/ParkingZone/README.md

-arking Zone Management Application 🚗
+#Parking Zone Management Application 🚗

 🚀 Introduction
 This web application manages parking slots through two portals: Admin and Client.
 It supports CRUD operations for parking zones and slots, and allows clients to reserve parking slots.